CBoettcher19590/developing-software-intro-assignment-4/README.md

     npm run start
     ```

-* `build`, runs three commands at once, it will lint, format,  then compile and run
+*  *Updated* `build`, runs four commands at once, it will lint, format,  then compile and run

     ```
     npm run build